How to Protect Your Company Name In Germany?

 Acquiring the certificate

 The DPMA is going to continue with the registration of your trademark if no objections are made or those made are rejected.
-A trademark registration certificate would be provided to you after registration.
+A trademark registration certificate will be provided to you after registration.

 Validity of trademark protection for a company name in Germany